NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Ducts: Return Location**

 The location of the return ducts.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If not provided, defaults based on the foundation/attic type and presence of garage.

 - **Name:** ``hvac_ducts_return_location``
 - **Type:** ``Choice``